blrobin2/blrobin2.github.io/_posts/2024-05-25-childs-play.md

 letterboxd_url: https://boxd.it/6xnign
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/pRNg0/detail" rel="nofollow">Hooptober 4.0 | 24/31 | Tom Holland</a></b>

 <b><a href="https://boxd.it/w2ybq">Rank of Chucky</a></b>

 Detective Mike Norris chases notorious serial killer Charles Lee Ray through the streets of Chicago.
 Ray’s accomplice, Eddie, drives off and leaves Ray behind.
 Wounded by a gunshot, Ray hobbles into Playland Toys to hide.
 The Good Guy talking doll is displayed prominently on the shelves, a child-sized redhead in overalls, with a ventriloquism dummy mouth.

 Norris gets a solid hit on Ray in the shootout, who stumbles bleeding into the back.
 In case it isn’t clear, Ray yells aloud to Norris that he is dying.